 Installing a full belly plan or small wood or metal plates over the individual openings must be done with the utmost care to avoid damaging plumbing and LP lines, electrical wiring, lift mechanism cables, or your camper’s suspension.

 Utilize Rodent and Insect Repellents

 Dozens of old home remedies seem to work for that lucky guy on the message board.
 Some are actually worth a shot.
 Here are a few examples:

-- Dryer sheets spread out throughout the camper
+- Gain dryer sheets and borax spread out throughout the camper

 - Irish Spring soap